stephaneVercouillieBMID/slate/source/workingVersion.html.md

 **List of Supported Standard "claim" Values:**

 As per specified by OpenID Connect, there is a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), or user attributes.
 They are intended to supply the client app with consented user details such as email, name and picture, upon request.
+They can be requested to be returned either in the UserInfo Response, per [Section 5.3.2](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse), or in the ID Token, per [Section 2](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).

 **List of Supported Custom "claim" Values:**